 School Climate

 School climate is the experience you have when you are in a school – that feeling you have – safe or unsafe, connected or isolated, the way you know if the school is welcoming for you and your family.
-Feeling safe, connected, and welcomed starts with relationships which extend well beyond the brick and mortar of a school building and include our connections, partnerships, and the conditions for learning.
+Feeling safe, connected, and welcomed starts with relationships that extend well beyond the brick and mortar of a school building and include our connections, partnerships, and the conditions for learning.
 Both measuring and strengthening school climate, in person or virtually, can impact students’ academic, social, behavioral, and physical outcomes.

 School climate matters.